sheishistoric/theatre-blog/_posts/2019-05-03-among-the-dead.md

 ---
 layout: post
 title: "Among the Dead"
-categories: [Hansol Jung, Theatre Exile]
+tags: Hansol Jung, Theatre Exile
 ---
 Among the Dead is a dark comedy about a family broken apart by betrayed promises, and finding each other again through SPAM, journals, and Jesus.
 Mostly Jesus.